KhaldoonFS/KhaldoonFS/README.md

 # Hi, I'm Khaldoon

-I'm an Information Systems professional interested in AI, technology, and data analysis.
+I'm an Information Systems Associate interested in AI, technology, and data analysis.
 I enjoy understanding how things work, exploring new tools, and finding practical ways to solve problems.

 ### My background